 When I was younger, I identified as a graphic designer.
-I’d design logos and flyers for nightclubs in Newcastle.
-When you’re doing this kind of thing, the lines between art and design blur a lot.
-I didn’t know the difference.
+I'd design logos and flyers for nightclubs in Newcastle.
+When you're doing this kind of thing, the lines between art and design blur a lot.
+And, I have to be honest, I didn't know the difference.

 I'd combine art with principles such as the golden ratio, irradiation phenomenon and overshoot.
 I'd pick typefaces to best represent the brand of the company I was designing for.
 There was some science to it, but it was still open to opinion.
 Somebody could still decide they didn't like my work.
 And clients often did.

-Design is different.
 The purpose of a design is to be interacted with so that somebody can do something.
-A door, a website, a car.
+For example. a door, a website, or a car.

 If you design something badly, people notice.
-If you design something well, people should never know you were there.
+And, if you design something well, people should never know you were there.
 A bad design can disable somebody from completing a task.
-But the good thing about this, is that you can prove when it’s bad.
+But the good thing about this, is that you can prove when it's bad.